-When I moved back to East Tennessee from the New Orleans area a few years ago, I had to learn to layer for winter weather again.
+When I moved back to my hometown in East Tennessee from the New Orleans area, I learned to layer for winter weather again.
 Starting with thin body-hugging layers keeps me warm, but it also avoids adding lots of bulk.
 Natural fabrics make all the difference in comfort.
-Synthetic fibers do not allow moisture to escape so you may feel cold and clammy in layers of polyester.
+Synthetic fibers do not allow moisture to escape so that you may feel cold and clammy in layers of polyester.

 On Tuesday, I dressed for running lots of errands in our cold and rainy weather.
-In cold weather, my first layer is often a slim-fitting long sleeve top and a pair of jeans with either short crew socks or black opaque tights.
+My first layer is often a slim-fitting long sleeve top and a pair of jeans with either short crew socks or black opaque tights in cold weather.
 When the weather is frigid, I start with silk thermals here.
 My wardrobe includes mostly neutral colors such as navy, gray, black or white, so I finish the look with color and pattern in a scarf or some other accessories.

 You would never see me wearing a thin T-shirt like this without my Ultimate Shapeez bra underneath.
 (Use the code FIRSTTIMEBUYER10 for a $10 off discount entered at checkout.)
 The top is several years old from Chico’s.
-Click here for a similar one.
-My jeans are old from Express, but a similar style is here.
+My jeans are old from Express.
 My boots are also old.
-A similar pair is here.
-A similar black braided belt is here.

 My handbag is several years old.
-A similar bag is here.
-My Linda Richards trench coat is from last year.
-Click here for a similar coat.
+The Linda Richards trench coat is from last year.

-In the video, I mentioned that I would share a photo of the pear-shaped body in jeans.
+I mention that I will share a photo of the pear-shaped body in jeans in the video below.
 The image above is from the blog here.